DevSecOpsSamples/gcp-private-services-access/README.md

 ## Step6: Testing connectivity from Pod to Memorystore instance

-Confirming connectivity from Pod to Memorystore instance with redis-cli:
+To confirm connectivity from a Pod to a Memorystore instance using redis-cli, use the following commands:

 ```bash
 DP_REDIS_HOST=$(gcloud redis instances describe redis-directpeering-dev --region=us-central1 | grep host | cut -d' ' -f2)